 Serves to warn the cat if food is off.

-As a rule of thumb, cats don’t like strong odours, which is why it’s not recommended to use strong smelling cleaning products in their litter trays as the residual smell can put cats off using the trays.
+Cats don’t like strong odours, which is why cat carers should avoid cleaning products with strong odours in their litter trays.
+The residual smell can put cats off using the trays.

-It is said that cats have a strong dislike of the following:
+Cats have a strong dislike of the following smells:

 Sometimes it will be necessary for your veterinarian to examine your cat’s nose internally.
 Examination of the nose requires the use of a fine tube known as an endoscope which has a light and a video camera.
-Naturally, due to the somewhat invasive nature of the test, general anaesthesia is required to perform this procedure.
+Due to the invasive nature of the test, general anaesthesia is necessary.

 Your cat’s nose leather:

-The nose leather is the naked skin around the nostrils.
-In the cat is as unique as our fingerprint, no two noses are the same.
+The nose leather is the naked skin around the nostrils, the cat’s nose leather is as unique as our fingerprint.
 The colour of the nose leather depends on your cat’s colour, and may be pink, brick red, black, blue, lavender, chocolate or brown.
-In some breeds, such as the Chinchilla, the nose leather is outlined by a pencil coloured grey.
+The nose leather has a dark outline in some breeds, such as the Chinchilla and Burmilla.
 As you can see in the image at the beginning of this article, some cats even have freckles on their nose.